nclarius/pyPL/README.md

 ### Specify input and view output
 Documentation on how to enter formulas, structures and input files can be found in `pyPL/doc/parser.md`.
-Your generated output files will be stored in `pyPL/output`.
+Generated output files are stored in `pyPL/output`.

 # Disclaimer
 - This implementation is intended for didactical purposes.
 It is not efficient or designed for real-life applications.